SAP-samples/btp-data-to-value-workshop/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-data-to-value-workshop)](https://api.reuse.software/info/github.com/SAP-samples/btp-data-to-value-workshop)
 # SAP BTP Data-to-Value Bootcamp
-This SAP BTP Data-to-Value Bootcamp is developed and delivered by Partner Ecosystem Success Organization (formerly known as GPO) of SAP SE, which aims to accelerate SAP partner adoption of SAP BTP Data-to-Value.
+This SAP BTP Data-to-Value Bootcamp is developed and delivered by Partner Ecosystem Success Organization (formerly known as GPO) of SAP SE, which aims to accelerate SAP partner adoption of SAP BTP for Data-to-Value.
 The bootcamp uses an end-to-end storyline about a bookshop, helping the bookshop manager to turn the data into business values with the SAP BTP solution portfolio about database, data management & analytics.
 <br/>
 <br/>
 The bootcamp events are organized and delivered through SAP Learning Hub with a format of presentation, demo and exercise, which lasts 3~4 hours each day and 3 days in total.
 In addition, the system access of this bootcamp are prepared for the participants by SAP organizer.
 However, the system requirement and data preparation is also documented in this repository, where you can build up your own system landscape to complete this bootcamp on your own.